 Why is the Rijksmuseum so famous?

 Around two million yearly visitors enjoy close to 8,000 paintings, sculptures, and other historical objects across 1.5km of galleries within the famous Rijksmuseum, Amsterdam.
-As one of the most popular attractions to visit while in Amsterdam, the building itself is just as much a masterpiece as many of the works it displays inside.
+As one of the most popular attractions in Amsterdam, the building itself is just as much a masterpiece as the many works it displays inside.

-The Rijksmuseum is not only one of the best Amsterdam museums to visit, but it’s also recognized as one of the best art museums in the world.
+The Rijksmuseum is not only one of the best Amsterdam museums to visit but is also recognized as one of the best art museums in the world.
 It houses works from notably famous Dutch artists, like Rembrandt and Van Gogh, but visitors can also enjoy works from across the water with their Asian art pieces.

 What is the most famous thing at the Rijksmuseum?